fmshk97/ARGallery/README.md

 ## Technical details
 * AR Gallery uses Google's [Sceneform SDK](https://developers.google.com/ar/develop/java/sceneform) to render Sceneform models (.sfb extension) in real time scene.
-* AR Gallery is Sereverless.
+* AR Gallery is Serverless.
 There is no server involved in the backend and hence, no internet required.
 Uploaded models are stored on the device itself under root directory in ARGallery folder.
 * AR Gallery requires only Camera and Storage permissions.

 ## References